huacnlee/autocorrect/README.md

 > NOTE: If you download fail, try to use `autocorrect init --local` command again.

-Now the `.autocorrectrc` file has created.
+Now the `.autocorrectrc` file has been created.

 > .autocorrectrc is allows use YAML, JSON format.